lgarron/crypto-class/Syllabus.md

 # Syllabus

+Here is a listing of topics by day, as they were taught (in 2014).
+I would move some things around if I taught the course again.

-Here is a listing of topics by day.
-Some minor topics are omitted, and the relationship/justification of some topics is not detailed.
+Also, some minor topics are omitted, and the relationship/justification of some topics is not detailed.

 ## Day 1: Introduction (Monday)